psychemedia/sin-eater-resources/src/_initial_observations.md

 > TO OUR READERS.
 >
 > We confess that, on reading the above, we feel not a little gratified at witnessing so much enthusiasm as is evinced by this writer in, what we cannot but style, "the good cause."
 We beg leave also to return our best thanks to him and to our antiquarian friends, for their very flattering opinion of the merits, if there be any, of our humble endeavours.
 That such good results have been produced is owing, not to the Editors of the *Archaeologia Cambrensis*, but to the circumstance of the mine which they have ventured to drive a level into, turning out to be so much richer in Archaeological ore than some could be brought to believe.
-Our sole object in publishing this Work, at a very considerable sacrifice of time and money, has been to awakey a love of antiquities among our fellow countrymen; and we are quite ready to do any thing within the compass of our limited abilities for the furtherance of the common good.
+Our sole object in publishing this Work, at a very considerable sacrifice of time and money, has been to awaken a love of antiquities among our fellow countrymen; and we are quite ready to do any thing within the compass of our limited abilities for the furtherance of the common good.
 We have given the proposal of our correspondent our best consideration, and have taken the opinion of some judicious friends upon it.
 The idea coincides with our own wishes; and we therefore venture to offer to our readers the following plan for ascertaining the general feeling of Welsh antiquaries upon this matter.

 Having accepted thanks, and praised those without whom it would not all have been possible, the editors then seek to build the potential community further: